Mattress industry execs golf to help fight pancreatic cancer

 David Perry -- Furniture Today, October 17, 2013

 ALPHARETTA, Ga. - Mattress manufacturing, supplier and retail executives were among the more than 120 golfers who gathered here on an early fall day to play a round of golf to support the fight against pancreatic cancer.

-Amid the lush surroundings of the Capital City Crabapple Golf Club here, the golfers were sent on their way by Howard Young, an Atlanta businessman and pancreatic cancer survivor who has bounced back from a recurrence of his cancer.
+Amid the lush surroundings here at the Capital City Crabapple Golf Club, the golfers were sent on their way by Howard Young, an Atlanta businessman and pancreatic cancer survivor who has bounced back from a recurrence of his cancer.
 The event here, the Howard Young Atlanta Golf Classic, is named in his honor.

 Simmons was a major sponsor of the Atlanta event.
-Several Simmons employees participated in the event, and Simmons President Tony Smith was on hand to lend his support as well.
+Several Simmons employees participated and Simmons President Tony Smith was on hand to lend his support.

-In his comments at the awards luncheon that followed the morning of golf, Smith noted that Simmons has supported the Seena Magowitz event for years, and said the company is pleased to add its support for the Atlanta event as well.
+In his comments at the awards luncheon after the morning of golf, Smith noted that Simmons has supported the Seena Magowitz event for years, and said the company is pleased to add its support for the Atlanta event as well.

 He said there is progress in the fight against pancreatic cancer, but added that more work remains to be done.
 "We are committed to helping in the future," Smith said.